component-driven/component-driven-development/src/exercises/exercise01/Readme.md

 4. Edit component’s `PropTypes` definition.
 Open “Props & methods” to see that the documentation updates.

-5. Add a new component and an example file and see how it's added to the styleguide.
+5. Add a new component and an example file and see how it's added to the style guide.